rancher/elemental-docs/docs/custom-install.md

 ### Common customization pattern

-Elemental Teal installation can be customized in three different non-exclusive ways.
+Elemental installation can be customized in three different non-exclusive ways.
 First, including some custom Elemental client configuration file, second, by including additional cloud-init files to execute at boot time, and finally, by including  `cloud-init` files such as installation hooks or boot stages evaluated during the live system boot itself.